seblhaire/tagsinput/README.md

     * `'tagaddcallback'`:  name of function which must be triggered when a new tag is added.
 Default: `null`.
    * `'tagremovecallback'`: name of function which must be triggered when a tag is removed.
 Default: `null`.
     * `'taglabelelement'`:  name of field in autocompleter result line containing text to display in tag.
 Default: `'taglabel'`.
 See [seblhaire/autocompleter](https://github.com/seblhaire/autocompleter).
+    * `tagclasselement`: name of field in autocompleter results line that can be used to set a special tag class that is not the class by default.
+Default: `tagclass`.
    * `'field'`: name of field in result line containing data identifier or key.
 Default: `'id'.` See [seblhaire/autocompleter](https://github.com/seblhaire/autocompleter).
     * `'checkunicity'`: specify if value in tag list must be unique.
 If true, if same tag is selected twice, the second one is ignored and is not added to list.
 Default: `true`.